Sexual Health and Safety Abroad

 Safer Sex Abroad

 No matter what your decisions about sex while studying abroad, be thoughtful about it.
 Regardless of your gender identity.
 You should plan ahead for birth control, contraception, and preventative measures to help protect against sexually transmitted infections and diseases (STIs/STDs).
-Do remember that using the birth control bill or other prescription birth control methods alone does not reduce the risk of contracting STIs, STDs, or HIV.
+Do remember that using the birth control pill or other prescription birth control methods alone does not reduce the risk of contracting STIs, STDs, or HIV.
 Other than abstinence from intercourse, the use of latex condoms is the most reliable method for prevention of the spread of infections and diseases.
 If you think you may have contracted a STI, STD, or HIV while abroad, contact your local on-site staff to find a local medical provider.